Vocational Enrichment Programme: Biomedically Informed Yoga for the Individual

 The BIYOME Difference

-Selection of two (2) speciality intensive training electives for continued professional development from the following 33-hour intensive retreats offered for 2020 course intakes (some course topics yet to be confirmed and may be subject to change):
+Selection of two (2) speciality intensive training electives for continued professional development (with a limit of only one meditation option) from the following 33-hour intensive retreats 2021 – 2022 (some course dates/teachers/topics yet to be confirmed and may be subject to change).

-- CPD07 Kundalini Yoga and Meditation Teacher Training with Dr Shanti Kaur Khalsa** (May 29-June 1, 2020)
+CPD07 Kundalini Yoga and Meditation Teacher Training with Dr Shanti Kaur Khalsa** (August 20-23, 2021)

 Detailed information on specialty intensive training electives (CPD’s) available here